AndreaCeccarelli/gpu-monitor/README.md

 conda activate art2
 python pytorch_ART.py --help

-Then, use the help configure your settings, e.g., the following should work, if you set the right paths:
+Then, use the help configure your settings, e.g., the following should work, just set the right path to the root folder with all the files downloaded from github:

 python pytorch_ART.py --attacks_library ./fullattacks/ --home /home/andrea/gpu-monitor/ --full_iterations 1